IamKsNoob/cyberseclabs-writeups/index.md

 ## Nmap Scan
-As usual, we start off with a nmap scan to discover open ports and its corresponding services runnign on the system.
+As usual, we start off with a nmap scan to discover open ports and its corresponding services running on the system.

 ![nmap_scan.PNG](/images/office/Nmap/nmap_scan.PNG)